-STANDARD DISCLOSURE 2021 RESPONSE GRI 306 Waste 306-1 Waste generation and significant waste-related impacts based on the recycling collection standards and principle, as well as re drules.
-To Bally's knowled own waste, as it is prope dure for waste separation specting the local waste dge, there are no negative erly treated according to 306-2 Management of significant waste-related impacts Bally warehouses and logistics minimize packaging waste by re-using undamaged inbound packaging for the outbound.
-Bally is also evaluati whether to use damaged inbound packaging for filling materials.
-Ba operation and direct production sites minimize waste through speci production processes aimed at continuous efficiency improvement. d.
-Bally is also evaluating or filling materials.
-Bally e waste through specific Local municipality serv certified companies ma waste collection, while Data on special waste is receive certified companies.
-Recyclable urb headquarters.
-MILAN MATERIALS
+GRI 306 Waste

+306-1 Waste generation and significant waste-related impacts Bally operations follow a standard internal procedure for waste separation based on the recycling principle, as well as respecting the local waste collection standards and rules.
+To Bally's knowledge, there are no negative impacts related to its own waste, as it is properly treated according to these specific rules and laws.

+306-2 Management of significant waste-related impacts Bally warehouses and logistics minimize packaging waste by re-using all undamaged inbound packaging for the outbound.
+Bally is also evaluating whether to use damaged inbound packaging for filling materials.
+Bally operation and direct production sites minimize waste through specific production processes aimed at continuous efficiency improvement.

+Local municipality services manage our urban waste collection, while certified companies manage special waste.